2016 Turkish coup d'état attempt: Peace at Home Council

 The name of the "Peace at Home Council" – Yurtta Sulh Konseyi– is derived from Atatürk's famous saying 'Peace at Home, Peace in the World'.
 Journalist Ezgi Başaran said that "the statement of the junta, that was [...] read on the [...] government TV [channel] as the coup got under way, bore a strong resemblance to Mustafa Kemal Atatürk's famous address to the Turkish Youth. [...]
 On the other hand, given that these references are too obvious, they may have been intentionally included to insinuate a Kemalist junta rather than a Gülenist one."

 The citizen journalism site Bellingcat published an analysis of the messages of a WhatsApp group consisting of high-ranking military officials who had taken part in the coup covering their activities including them killing several people.
 The messages were cross referenced with video footage.
 The group was named "Yurtta sulh" which refers to a peace at home speech and they seem secular and military with no references to Gülen or anything related during the several hours of messaging.

 News reports have suggested that the coup ringleader was Adil Öksüz.
-Some believe Öksüz to have been an operative with Turkish intelligence.
+Some believe Öksüz to have been an operative with Turkish intelligence as he was released by the police after his arrest post coup attempt.